phxgg/discord-music-bot/README.md

 1. Copy `.env.example` to `.env` and configure the values.
 See [Environment variables](#environment-variables) for more information.
 2. Install dependencies: `npm install`
 3. Install FFmpeg on your system: [FFmpeg](https://ffmpeg.org/download.html)
-4. Deploy commands.
-See [Deploy commands](#deploy-commands) for more information.
-5. Build the project: `npm run build`
+4. Build the project: `npm run build`
-6. Deploy commands.
+5. Deploy commands.
 See [Deploy commands](#deploy-commands) for more information.
 6. Start the bot: `npm start`

 ## Environment variables